Revitalising science-society relations in the climate crisis

 Citizens’ assemblies

-Each citizen assembly* will consist of two meetings—the first is purely for citizens to deliberate on their perceptions and experiences of the climate crisis and their related research priorities.
+Each citizen assembly consists of two meetings—the first is purely for citizens to deliberate on their perceptions and experiences of the climate crisis and their related research priorities.
 During the second meeting, citizens and experts will build on the findings from the first assembly to jointly develop a new research agenda to address the climate crisis.